 CoSAI is gathering existing evidence to answer this question and has commissioned four major studies in areas where there are critical gaps.
 Learn more about these studies and other CoSAI activities below.

 How far is the global picture of innovation today from where we need to be?
-This study will provide a global baseline for investment, categorize this by types of funder, implementer and topic, and estimate how much of this funding currently aims to promote the multiple economic, environmental and social objectives of sustainable agricultural intensification (SAI).
-Carried out by Dalberg Advisors (India) on behalf of CoSAI, it will produce global estimates for funding over the past 10 years in research and innovation for agricultural systems in the Global South, as well as more detailed estimates for the patterns of innovation funding in specific contexts and environments.
+The study provides a global baseline for investment, categorized by funder type and agricultural sector and estimates how much of this funding currently aims to promote the multiple economic, environmental and social objectives of sustainable agricultural intensification (SAI).
+Carried out by Dalberg Advisors (India) on behalf of CoSAI, the study produces global funding estimates over the past 10 years in research and innovation for agricultural systems in the Global South, as well as more detailed estimates for the patterns of innovation funding in specific contexts and environments.

 A range of approaches and financial instruments have been used to stimulate and support innovation in agriculture, and to resolve interlocking constraints to uptake at scale; for example, innovation platforms, results-based payments, value chain approaches, grants and prizes, incubators, participatory work with farmer networks and many more.
 There is now a global body of experience in this area, much of which has been documented.
 However, there are very few studies that critically compare different approaches, and there is little information available on how effective different approaches are at realizing objectives (economic, environmental, social) in SAI.
 CoSAI is commissioning a study to fill this gap.